jbcodeforce/kp-data-replication/docs/index.md

 ### Best Practices

 1. As a developer I want to understand how Mirror Maker 2 based replication addresses the record duplication.

     * Here is [a note on records duplication](consideration#record-duplication).

 1. As a developer I want to design replication solution to minimize the instance of Mirror Maker or being able to scale them if I observe lag into data replication processing.

-    * Lag will be present anyway dues to the asynchronous processing, but it is possible to scale vertically and horizontally.
+    * Lags will be present anyway dues to the asynchronous processing, but it is possible to scale vertically and horizontally.

-1. As a developer I want to understand what are the condition for message loss.
+1. As a developer I want to understand what are the conditions for message loss.
+We are detailing the exactly once and ensuring delivery in [those notes: producer](https://ibm-cloud-architecture.github.io/refarch-eda/kafka/producers#how-to-support-exactly-once-delivery) and [consumer](https://ibm-cloud-architecture.github.io/refarch-eda/kafka/consumers).

 ### Performance  tests

 1. As a developer I want to understand how to measure data latency and lag in data replication.

+    * IBM Event streams offers an event producers to do stress testing.
+The performance tests are documented [in this chapter](perf-tests.md).

-1. As a SRE I want to understand current thoughput for the replication solution.
+1. As a SRE I want to understand current throughput for the replication solution.

+    * Kafka brokers are reporting the number of request per second, and the byte in per sec as part of the metrics visible in Prometheus.
+Those metrics can be at the producer Fetch consumer or fetch follower level.